sandialabs/samlab/docs/overview.rst

 Observations are the individual datums that you will use to train and evaluate your machine learning algorithms.
-An observation might be an image, a timeseries, a text document, or anything else from which you can extract features.
+An observation might be an image, a timeseries, a text document, a video, or anything else from which you can extract features.

-Each observation has `content`, which is serialized representations of the underlying data.
-The content could be an image, an n-dimensional array, a block of text, or any other data that represents the observation.
-Observation content can store multiple representations, known as `roles`, which allows a single observation to contain e.g.: a full-sized image and a resampled version, or a word processing document and text that has been extracted from it.
+Each observation includes `content`, which is one-or-more serialized representations of the underlying data.
+The content could be an image, an n-dimensional array, a block of text, a video, or any other data that represents the observation.
+Observation content can include multiple representations, which allows a single observation to contain e.g.: a full-sized image and a resampled version, or a word processing document and text that has been extracted from it.
 This makes it convenient to store raw observation data alongside preprocessed representations that have been optimized for analysis.

 In addition to content, each observation includes `created` and `modified` timestamps, a set of categorical `tags`, and `attributes` that can store arbitrary metadata.
-Tags can be used to label observations for classification, but they are available for any purpose - you can use tags anywhere you need to identify subsets in your data, such as setting aside a subset for training, or keeping track of which observations have been reviewed by a human.
-Attributes allow you to associate any metadata you want with an observation, such as a value to be used for regression, the time and location where an image was taken, a hyperlink from which an original document was retrieved, etc.
+Tags are an obvious choice to label observations for classification, but they are available for any purpose - you can use tags anywhere you need to identify subsets in your data, such as setting aside a subset for training, or keeping track of which observations have been manually reviewed by a human.
+Attributes allow you to associate any metadata you want with an observation, such as a value to be used for regression, the time and location where an image was taken, a hyperlink from which an original document was retrieved, a set of regions-of-interest in an image or video, etc.

-To load observations into the database, you should use the :func:`samlab.observation.create_many` function.
+To load observations into the database, use :func:`samlab.observation.create` or :func:`samlab.observation.create_many`.
 Use :func:`samlab.observation.set_tag` to set and clear per-observation tags using your own criteria.
 Use :func:`samlab.observation.resize_images` to scale original images into versions suitable for machine learning models with fixed-size inputs.